 Back in the 17th century, the Spanish town of Arbeca was home to this resilient olive cultivar.
 Arbequina olive trees are very adaptable plants that produce abundantly in hot, dry regions.
 This variety (cultivar) has improved hardiness compared to other kinds (cultivars) and can endure temperatures as low as 5 degrees F. The rich brown fruit of this self-fruiting olive tree, its high oil content, and beautiful silvery-green foliage make it a sought-after cultivar for olive oil producers.

 Initially green in color, its tiny, meaty olives soon change to a pale pink hue before becoming glossy black after they have fully matured on the tree and are ready to be plucked.
-Weeping branches with lustrous, silvery-green leaves are characteristic of Arbequina olive trees, which thrive in warm regions and keep their color all year.
+Weeping branches with lustrous, silvery-green leaves are characteristic of Arbequina olive trees, which thrive in warm regions and retain their color all year.
 At maturity, they reach a height of 15-20 feet and a spread of 8-12 feet, depending on the species.
-However, it can reach 35 to 40 ft. tall and 25 ft. wide in the canopy.
+However, they can reach 35 to 40 ft. tall and 25 ft. wide in the canopy.

 |Scientific Name||Olea Europaea ‘Arbequina’|

 |Tree Type||Fruiting Specimen|